dave-epstein/blobgan/README.md

 Then, pass `model.fid_stats_name=newdata` on the command line.

+Note that the precomputed FID statistics are on 256px images.

+### Resuming training

+To continue a training run that was terminated, simply add `resume.id=PREVIOUS RUN ID`.
+To resume from a previous run but start a new WandB run (e.g. to avoid overwriting previous checkpoints), also pass in `wandb.id=null`.

 ### Training StyleGAN2

 Many of the above command line options apply (for controlling data and logging).
 For example, to train a StyleGAN2 model on LSUN conference rooms, run: